 Modernism is supposed to have ended sometime in the 1960s.
 Much that has been written about this alleged transformation is confused, if not nonsensical, and, in any event, is unhelpful to the artist trying to situate himself or herself in the 21st century.
 A useful exception is the work of Hans Belting, particularly The Invisible Masterpiece, and Art History After Modernism.

 In Invisible Masterpiece, Belting chronicles the history of the idea of the masterpiece and how its significance changed in the Renaissance as the role of art changed from religious explanation to individual expression.
-Belting describes the diminution of the importance of the individual artwork to the point where it can be presently asserted that a work itself is unnecessary.
+Belting describes the diminution of the importance of the individual artwork to the point where it is claimed by some that a work itself is unnecessary.

 He describes the theft of the Mona Lisa in 1913, and how the theft contributed to the commodification of this painting.
 The process continued through Duchamp’s moustache and goatee representation of the painting and his subsequent involvement in diminishing the importance of the work of art.
 Belting describes how such alienation of artworks is tied in with conceptual art and other manifestations of post-Modernism.